 One woman says Parker threatened to kill her son, report her to immigration, and shouted a racist expletive.

-A man says Davenport maced him while he was on the ground after he was a victim of an assault.
+Another man says Davenport maced him while he was on the ground after he was a victim of an assault.

 At least three other officers were accused of beating people's heads in to the floor, unjustly macing people, and injuring them to the point of hospitalization.